On My Annual Review & Sankalpa Process (Updated 2024)

 Time and space away, in nature, is critical for me to uncover clarity, spot patterns, and sort out fear from intuition.

 I found my way into the helping profession because I really believe in our ability to evolve beyond our attachment injuries, trauma, and self-limiting beliefs.
-All those fancy terms that basically add up to: the past.
+All those fancy terms that basically add up to: the past that haunts the present.

 This work is worthy of whatever you can invest in it, but it’s far more impactful to give yourself actual distance from your life, to create space for the insight beyond your emotional defenses, to have conversations with yourself while devouring a trail, to meditate in total safety from your to do list, and to “work the problem” (as we say in climbing).

-These pieces come together to allow the walls to fall, one by one, until you’re finally left with fearless vulnerability.
+These pieces come together to allow the walls to fall, one by one, until you’re finally left with a powerful blend of curiosity and vulnerability.

 Just you meeting up with you.
 No lies, justifications, cover-up or filters.